The Best Spots for Urban Fishing in Boston

 If you know anything about fishing, you know what a process it can be.
 For the fully dedicated fishermen, and women, out there it requires hundreds, and seriously I mean hundreds, of different lures, hooks, and lines as well as multiple different rods.
 It’s pretty intense.
 And while Boston is a great launching spot for extravagant boating excursions to catch stripers and massive tuna, there are also some pretty great low-key places right in our backyard to cast a line.
 Just make sure you have a license and that you release what you catch.

 1. Charles River: How could we not start this list off with the Charles?
 With over three miles of waterfront available for fishing this spot is a gem in the middle of the city.
-The Esplanade Association even hosts a bunch of free outdoor activities, including fishing, so you can get a fishing pole from them and cast a line off one of the docks.
 Or, if you want to make a day out of it rent a kayak or canoe and float down the river.
 Be sure to cast your line under bridges and towards the sides of the river though—that’s where the fish like to hang out.

 2. Jamaica Pond: The largest standing body of water in the Emerald Necklace, Jamaica Pond is a good go-to for Jamaica Plain dwellers for not only walking, sailing, and rowing but also fishing.
 There’s a 1.5-mile path around the pond and it is teeming with trout, sunfish, and largemouth bass.
 It’s a great area to get some fly rod action in.